Augmentations, annuli, and Alexander polynomials: Introduction

 \section{Introduction}

 Let $K\subset \R^3$ be a knot and let $\Delta_{K}(\mu)$ denote its Alexander polynomial.
 We study the relation between $\Delta_{K}(\mu)$ and holomorphic curve invariants of Lagrangian submanifolds of $T^{\ast}\R^{3}$ naturally associated to $K$.
-We first introduce the holomorphic curve invariants and then state our main result and discuss its ramifications.
+Very briefly, we show how the augmentation variety of a knot \cite{NgFramed} (which is related to holomorphic disk counts for the knot conormal after conifold transition by \cite{AENV}), determines the Alexander polynomial of the knot (which is related to counts of flow loops in the knot complement by \cite{HutchingsLee}, and to counts of holomorphic annuli in $T^*\R^3$, see Lemma \ref{annuli loops}).